ChrisPenner/ChrisPenner.github.io/site/drafts/gadts.md

   | Just a
 ```

-When we turn on `GADTs` we can write it like this instead:
+When we turn on `GADTs` we can write the exact same type like this instead:

 ```haskell
 data Maybe a where